 Plan S funders will fund article processing charges in fully open access journals, so long as they detail their costs and editorial processes in accordance with Plan S requirements.
 You still need to deposit research outputs via Symplectic on acceptance.

 Editors should engage with journal boards to influence the transition to open access.
 The University of California has issued guides and checklists for editors.

 Journal editors can discuss transforming business models to open access with Jisc.

-Diamond OA is when there are no article processing charges, read-and-publish or publish-and-read deals in place.
+You can also apply for transformative journal status.
+Another way to transition to open access is via Diamond open access.
+This model has no article processing charges or transformative arrangements in place.
 Instead, costs for open access are through donation, crowd funding or grants.
 This might be a viable option for not-for-profit publishers.